smartdevicelink/sdl_evolution/proposals/0243-manager-update-display-capability.md

 // returns WindowCapability of the window specified or nil if the window doesn't exist
 - (nullable SDLWindowCapability *)windowWithID:(NSNumber<SDLInt> *)windowID;

+// returns the WindowCapability of the default main window of the application.
+- (nullable SDLWindowCapability *)defaultMainWindowCapability;
 ```

 The property name `displays` should be sufficient as it is within the context of the system **capability** manager.
 Developers should understand that the property returns capabilities of displays.